Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 This page shows the ferries of the Flushing Ferry between Falmouth & Flushing, across the Penryn River.

 The ferry has a long history, and Charles II bestowed its rights to Sir Peter Killigrew in 1660.
 It was leased to successive ferrymen, who rowed between Flushing Quay and Greenbank Quay.
 In 1877 John Mead took over the operation.
 He bought the 1869 Oreston & Turnchapel Steamboat Co Greyhound in 1888.
 The ferry terminal moved to Market Strand Quay.
 Greyhound ran on the ferry until 1900 and she was scrapped in 1904.
 By 1894 the ferry had passed to Charles Rushden, who added a small 37.8 ft launch renamed Armine (built 1886).
 He also built the fine excursion steamer Truro Belle in 1895, but she was sold within three years.
 In 1900 the small screw steamer Lily replaced the Greyhound.
 The ferry lease passed to Jack Angel in 1901, and he bought another Oreston & Turnchapel Steamboat Co vessel, the Express of 1881.
 The ferry passed to Charles Hughes in 1913, who built a new motor vessel Miranda (1) in 1914.
 Express probably survived until after the First World War.
 The ferry passed to Horace Reece, and then Robert Arthur Kessel in 1933.
 He built the Miranda II in 1934, a similar launch to the Miranda (1).
 In January 1940, Kessel sold the to John Messer Bennets, who then incorporated the Flushing Ferry Ltd with the other directors Col.Henry Trefusis (owner of the ferry rights) and Harry Sylvanus Austin Johns, who was the largest shareholder and manager.
 In 1951 they built the new boat Nankersey (the old name for Flushing) at Falmouth Boat Construction.
 Miranda II also remained on the ferry, and continued to maintain it after Nankersey was sold to the St Mawes Ferry Company in 1976.
 Ownership of the Flushing Ferry Company changed several times, being acquired by Dr.F.E.Clynick and his family in 1981.
 The company ceased trading in 1984/5, ferry ownership passing to F.M.Clynick who had A.J.Murray build the current boat Miranda (2) in 1985.
-In 2008 the ferry is run by G.Hudson.
+Since 2006, the ferry has been run by the Hudson family.

 Sections on This Page:-